web3mining/nft-collection/README.md

 In order to successfully add a block, Bitcoin miners compete to solve extremely complex math problems that require the use of expensive computers and enormous amounts of electricity.
 To complete the mining process, miners must be first to arrive at the correct or closest answer to the question.
 The process of guessing the correct number (hash) is known as proof of work.
 Miners guess the target hash by randomly making as many guesses as quickly as they can, which requires major computing power.
 The difficulty only increases as more miners join the network.

 The computer hardware required is known as application-specific integrated circuits, or ASICs, and can cost up to $10,000.
-ASICs consume huge amounts of electricity, which has drawn criticism from environmental groups and limits the profitability of miners.

 If a miner is able to successfully add a block to the blockchain, they will receive 6.25 bitcoins as a reward.
 The reward amount is cut in half roughly every four years, or every 210,000 blocks.
 As of May 2023, Bitcoin traded at around $29,100, making 6.25 bitcoins worth $182,000.